rubiojr/gas/README.md

 "context_servers": {
   "gas": {
     "settings": {
-      "author": "rubiojr",                                // Required: GitHub username
-      "repositories": [],                                 // Optional: specific repositories to include (defaults to all) "query_extra": "",                                  // Optional: additional GitHub search query filters (defaults to none)
+      "author": "",                                       // Optional: GitHub username, defaults to your username "repositories": [],                                 // Optional: specific repositories to include (defaults to all) "query_extra": "",                                  // Optional: additional GitHub search query filters (defaults to none)
-      "from_date": "1 week ago"                           // Optional: time range to fetch activity from (defaults to 7 days ago)
+      "from_date": "1 week ago",                           // Optional: time range to fetch activity from (defaults to 7 days ago)
+      "auth_type": "all"                                  // Optional: authentication type (defaults to "all") }
   }
 }
-}
 ```

+By default, the extension will use the GitHub CLI (`gh`) for authentication.
+If that's undesired, see the Authentication section for alternatives.

+Valid authentication types are:

+- `all`: tries all authentication methods described in the Authentication section.
+- `cli`: Use GitHub CLI (`gh`) for authentication.
+- `file`: Read the token from `~/.config/github-gas-server/token`
+- `keyring`: Read the token from the system keyring. (macOS and Linux only)

 If no options are provided, the extension will fetch activity from all repositories you have access to, since last week (7 days ago).